 My old buddy who is still working as a computer programmer has ignored that rule.
 He bought an expensive house but if it was not enough (considering the size of his mortgage loan), he spent about $100,000 on home decoration.

 Sure, his house was looking amazing… but did he think about the future, about coming retirement when no earning is on the horizon?
 Guess what?
 The guy has lost his job, and for a while had financial hardship until he was hired but with lower compensation.

 Living below your means is a base for saving and investing.
 I know that Warren Buffet (the man who has more than enough) still drives old Chevrolet because he doesn’t have to display his wealth.
 For him, the car is just four wheels that deliver him from one point to another.

 And now, we come to the next rule:

 - Believe that financial independence is more important than displaying high social status

-Can I afford driving Mercedes or Porsche?
+Can I afford to drive a Mercedes or Porsche?
 Yes, indeed.
-Yet, I don’t need it because I like spending money efficiently and I don’t have any personal problems that would force me to buy expensive car just to show that I am doing very well.
+Yet, I don’t need it because I like spending money efficiently and I don’t have any personal problems that would force me to buy an expensive car just to show that I am doing very well.